jacklul/pihole-updatelists/README.md

 ### Configuration

-Configuration file is located in `/etc/pihole-updatelists.conf`.
+Configuration file is located in `/etc/pihole-updatelists.conf`, install script does not overwrite it when it exists.

-You can specify alternative config file by passing the path to the script through `config` parameter: `pihole-updatelists --config=/etc/pihole-updatelists2.conf` - this combined with changed `COMMENT_STRING` can allow multiple script configurations for the same Pi-hole instance.

-#### Configuration variables:
+#### Available variables:

 | Variable | Default | Description |
 |----------|---------|-------------|